Amrita Bakshi PhD Candidate · English

 From the Podium

-A year on the circuit — presenting my research, sitting on panels, and moderating conversations across three countries.
+Moments of engaging with my peers and the wider academic community — presenting research, sitting on panels, and moderating conversations across three countries.

 On the panel at Dublin City University